thomaxxl/RnD/python/article.md

     email = Column(String, default='')
     books = db.relationship('Book', back_populates="user", lazy='dynamic')
 ```

-This simple class definition will automatically generate a swagger specification and jsonapi routes:
+This simple class definition will automatically produce a swagger specification and [jsonapi](http://jsonapi.org/) routes:
 ![users](images/users1.PNG)

 The software can also detect and expose database relationships, the “books” relationship defined in the User class from the example gives us the following endpoints